 In addition to driving lessons, there is a wide selection of driving test preparation books, software and DVDs which can help you work towards your driving test.

-You must bring both parts of your provisional driving licence (photocard and paper counterpart).
-If you do not bring both parts of your licence, your test will not go ahead and you will lose your fee.
+You must bring your provisional photocard driving licence.
+If you do not bring your licence, your test will not go ahead and you will lose your fee.

 At the start of the test, you will be asked to read a number plate from 67ft (20.5m) or 66ft (20m) in the case of it being a new-style plate.
 For more details please see GOV.UK - Eyesight Requirements For The Practical Driving Test